mgnfy-view/nft-giveaway/README.md

 ### Prerequisites

 Make sure you have node.js and git installed and configured on your system.
 Also, you need to have a MetaMask account (preferably two) with sufficient ETH, and LINK tokens.
 If you are using the Sepolia testnet, you can get Sepolia testnet ETH from [Alchemy](https://sepoliafaucet.com/) and LINK tokens from [Chainlink faucet](https://faucets.chain.link/).
+Try to get about 3-4 ETH, and 12 LINK tokens.

 ### Installation